mimisasouvanh/apidocs/v1.0/api/item_list_children.md

 **Note:** If a collection exceeds the default page size (200 items), the **@odata.nextLink** property is returned in the response to indicate more items are available and provide the request URL for the next page of items.
 You can control the page size through
 [optional query string parameters](https://dev.onedrive.com/odata/optional-query-parameters.htm).
+For more info, see [List children for a OneDrive item](https://dev.onedrive.com/items/list.htm).

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->